Tux with a joystick

 Playing games

-live.linux-gamers.net is a "boot 'n play" DVD providing Linux and a collection of ready-to-play games.
+SparkyLinux "Game Over", live.linux-gamers.net and the Fedora Games Spin are "boot 'n play" DVDs providing Linux and a collection of ready-to-play games.

 Information on finding, installing and playing games under Linux is available in the Linux Gamers' FAQ including another list of Linux games.
 PlayDeb.Net makes installing games easy on Ubuntu Linux.

 You can also run proprietary games on open source platforms using Wine, Crossover Games, Cedega, ScummVM, DOSBox and many other emulators and game engine recreations.
+The Wine Application Database lists the status of Windows games running on Wine and ProtonDB lists Windows games running on Proton, the fork of Wine maintained by Valve Software for Steam running on Linux.
+There is also a list of Open Source Game Clones.

 There are also many Open Source games for Windows.